 - The snake in your dream is a wakeup call to do something

 Finally, the snake is telling you that you need to act.
 You have to pay attention to a situation that will not benefit you in some way.
-It is a warning and examining your dream will help you address the situation.
+It is a warning and examining your dreams about snakes will help you address the situation.